xpack/web-jekyll/pages/core/xcdl/guide/packages.md

 The `archives` array define an ordered list of locations where the binary package can be downloaded from.

-The inner `repository` object defines the location where the release sources are available; only the `tag` property is mandatory; if this location is identical with the top definition, the `type` and `url` properties may be ommited.
+The inner `repository` object defines the location where the release sources are available; only the `tag` property is mandatory; if this location is identical with the top definition, the `type` and `url` properties may be omitted.

 Example: